nobodyinperson/thunar-custom-actions/README.md

 ## Installation

 I am testing **thunar-custom-actions** regularly on several different machines running **Xubuntu 16.04 LTS**.
-But as soon as you got it installed properly, it should work regardless of the system used.
+Actually, as long as you get it `./configure`d without errors, it should work regardless of the system used.

+**Disclaimer**: I am paying a lot of attention here to prevent data loss or data corruption when executing the Thunar custom actions provided by **thunar-custom-actions** (e.g. by caching in temporary files, asking for overwriting permission, catching errors, etc...).
+Nonetheless I **cannot guarantee** that there are no cases where something might go haywire.
+So please use the actions provided with responsibility and the fact in mind that a mere mortal created them.
+I suggest you **backup sensitive or important data** you care about before running a custom action from here on it.

 If you encounter any problems installing or using **thunar-custom-actions**, feel free to open a [new Issue here on GitHub](https://github.com/nobodyinperson/thunar-custom-actions/issues/new) and describe your problem.

 <a name="debian-package"></a>
 ### Debian package